bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

+## Introduction

+Over one million articles are being currently published every year in biomedicine and life sciences.
-This rapid growth of the biomedical literature makes it difficult to track the evolution of biomedical publishing as a whole.
-For instance, search engines like PubMed and Google Scholar allow to find specific papers given suitable keywords and follow the citation networks that these papers are embedded in, yet none of them allows to explore the biomedical literature 'landscape' from a global perspective.
+The sheer amount of publications makes it difficult to track the evolution of biomedical publishing as a whole.
+Search engines like PubMed and Google Scholar allow to find specific papers given suitable keywords and follow the citation networks that these papers are embedded in, yet none of them allows to explore the biomedical literature 'landscape' from a global perspective.
 This makes it hard to see how research topics evolve over time, how different fields are related to each other, or how new methods and techniques are adopted in different fields.

-To answer such questions, we provide a bird's-eye view on the biomedical literature.
+To answer such questions,
+we provide a bird's-eye view on the biomedical literature.

 ```api